mblottiere/signing-demo/readme.md

-# This project is lame!!!
+# This project is great!!!

-This is signed!

-This is not

-This is GPG signed!